Chidexprince/seech-project/README.md

 # seech-project
 A Frontend Assessment for Seech.
-Recreation of a responsive web for seech bank.
+Recreation of a responsive web app design for seech bank.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.3.